arjunkdave/arjunkdave.github.io/README.md

 - Mateo - Hi, I'm Mateo!
 I'm a student at Olin College majoring in mechanical engineering.
 My professional passions span aerospace but more specifically research satellites such as small-sats.
 In my free time, I enjoy playing pool, soccer, and thrifting.
 - Liam - I'm an Olin student studying engineering with robotics, with a specific interest in math and computation.
 I'm passionate about music, fire arts and teaching.
 I really hope you like the game!
 - Arjun - Hey, I'm a Babson Student currently cross registered at Olin College.
-I'm studying real estate and finance with a passion for innovation.
+I'm studying real estate and finance.
 In my free time, I like to play soccer, make art, and explore Boston.
 Hope you enjoyed the game!

 ---